 I’d probably return to Floom Floom if I suddenly crave avocados.
 For now, I’m going to wait for the hype to die down and for the staff to become a little more experienced.
-It wasn’t that the service was bad in any way – although there were a few mix-ups, like when the waitress gave us the bill for the previous diners who had already left (which left us to wonder whether or not the customers before us even paid for their food) and when she forgot to add the Matcha Soda we ordered to our bill (we kindly reminded her because we’re good people).
-But asides from that, the waitress was really accommodating when both Pinky and I requested our soy sauce to come on the side.
+It wasn’t that the service was bad in any way, but there were a few mix-ups, which I won’t delve into.
+But asides from that, the waitress was really accommodating when both my friend and I requested our soy sauce to come on the side.

 And anyway, how can I not come back for oh-so-photogenic concrete tatami area?